kudobuilder/kudo/keps/0012-operator-extensions.md

 #### Modifying a Task

-When a task is defined in an extended framework, it **replaces** the task from the base.
+When a task is defined in an extended operator, it **replaces** the task from the base.
 The tasks available are dependent on the base type and are described more in detail in their corresponding sub-section.

 In order to better extend and adjust tasks from the base, the `from` keyword will be supported.
 The `from` directive inside of a named task copies over all resources and patches from the base task of the same name.
 Resources and patches that overlap with base resource and patch names replace resource and patches already defined by the base.

-Presuming there was a task in the base framework defined as:
+Presuming there was a task in the base operator defined as:

 ```yaml
 tasks: